frieda566/FlashPlay/documention.md

   In addition, I created a fallback mechanism to return to the main menu whenever an AttributeError occurs.
   Finally, I added more comments throughout the code to improve readability.

+  ### Frieda
+  #### create show_custom_popup
+  To Do: instead of writing all design aspects each time a popup window should be created design a function that can be called with all the necessary info for the popup (title, message, buttons)

+  Solution:

   ## 12. September - online meeting
   planing final steps, updating the file structure, updating documentation with our AI usage
   ### Frieda
+  #### updating documentation & streak_plant
   To Do: update documentation, finalize streak_plant so that it grows and resets accordingly
   Solution: Creating a